sunset1995/DirectVoxGO/README.md

 [VaxNeRF](https://github.com/naruya/VaxNeRF) use Visual Hull to speedup NeRF training.
 Only 30 lines of code modification are required based on existing NeRF code base.

+[Instant-ngp](https://github.com/NVlabs/instant-ngp) use hash table to store the grid values.
+The collision is alleviated by multi-resolution (conceptual) grids and the follow-up MLP can handle the collision effecitvely.
+The efficient cuda implementation improve speed as well.

 ## Acknowledgement
 The code base is origined from an awesome [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) implementation, but it becomes very different from the code base now.